-Legitimate educational interest is an interest held by any school official, employee, contractor, or consultant whose official duties, responsibilities, or contractual obligations to the district, whether routine or as a result of special circumstances, require access to information contained in student records.
+Legitimate educational interest is an interest held by any school official, employee, contractor, or consultant whose duties, responsibilities, or contractual obligations to the district, whether routine or as a result of special circumstances, require him/her to have access to student records

-School officials and employees are officials or employees, including teachers whose duties and responsibilities to the district, whether routine or as a result of special circumstances, require access to student records.
+School officials and employees are officials or employees whose duties and responsibilities to the district, whether routine or as a result of special circumstances, require that they have access to student records.

-Contractor or consultant is anyone with a formal written agreement or contract with the district regarding the provision of services or functions outsourced by the district.
+Contractor or consultant is anyone with a formal written agreement or contract with the district regarding the provision of services or functions outsourced to him/her by the district.
 Contractor or consultant shall not include a volunteer or other party.